Petar Stipetić: Croatian War of Independence

 After start of clashes in Croatia, in September 1991 president Franjo Tuđman invited Stipetić to cross over to Croatian side.
-Stipetić agreed, but asked the president for a secrecy for a few days, until he solves some matters in YPA.
+Stipetić agreed, but asked the president for a secrecy for a few days, until he solves some matters in Yugoslav People's Army.
 Tuđman agreed, but contrary to that, on that same day gave a statement to Croatian media about Stipetić's cross-over, which put Stipetić at a very awkward position at a time.
 He was appointed a deputy to Anton Tus, at the time Chief of General Staff and became in charge of establishing a frontline from Eastern Slavonia towards Dubrovnik, across the length of entire country.
 He was also a negotiator with rebelled Serbs and soon become commander of the Osijek Military District and Slavonian Front.
 In December 1992, Stipetić was named commander of the Zagreb Military District and in September 1994 he was transferred to the General Staff as an assistant to the Chief of General Staff for the combat sector.
 Stipetić participated in liberation of western Slavonia and was one of the commanders of the Operation Storm executed in 1995.
 During the Operation Storm, Stipetić was initially assigned commander of Croatian forces in eastern Slavonia, where Serbian counter-attack was expected.
 However, after the failure of Croatian Army offensive in region Banija, he was ordered by president Tuđman to take over command on that line of attack and improve the situation.
 Upon his arrival, Stipetić modified attack plans and ordered forces under his command to bypass enemy strongpoints which resulted with CA achieving a breakthrough, while 21st Kordun Corps of ARSK subsequently surrendered.
 Upon surrendering, commander of 21st Kordun Corps, Čedomir Bulat, Stipetićs former comrade from Yugoslav People's Army greeted him:

 Sir, the commander of 21st Kordun Corps - colonel Čedomir Bulat, surrenders the corps to You and I congratulate the Croatian Army on its victory!

 After the surrender was formalised, Stipetić unsuccessfully attempted to urge fleeing Serb civilians to remain in their homes and allowed all officers of the defeated army to keep their sidearms.